3dem/relion-documents/source/SPA_tutorial/Class2D.rst

      (This is a new option in |RELION|-4.0.
 It will re-center all class average images every iteration based on their center of mass.
      This is useful for their subsequent use in template-based auto-picking, but also for the automated 2D class average image selection in the next section.)

 The gradient-driven algorithm doesn't scale well with MPI parallelisation.
-Using 1 GPUs, and a single MPI process with 12 threads, this job took 13 minutes on our computer.
+Therefore, we ran with the following options on the :guitab:`Compute` tab:

+:Use GPU acceleration?: Yes

+:Which GPUs to use:: 0,1,2,3

+and on the :guitab:`Running` tab, we used:

+:Number of MPI procs:: 1

+:Number of threads:: 12

+The job then took just over 3 minutes.

 Selecting good particles for further processing